Everest Base Camp Trek by Road

 Acclimatization is an essential part of high-altitude trekking.
 It is a process by which the human body adjusts to the decreased oxygen levels in the air.
 It is a significant part of the trek as it helps the body adapt to the surroundings.
 Moreover, it reduces the risk of any health issue, especially altitude sickness.

 Trekkers can also visit Sagarmatha National Park and see the exotic flora and fauna of the area.
-They can visit charming villages nearby to see the rural lifestyle of locals living in that area.
+They can visit charming villages nearby to experience the rural lifestyle of locals.
 This will help in cultural exchange to the fullest.

 You can take some time to enjoy the stunning views of Mount Everest, Ama Dablam, Lhotse, and other peaks.
 Enjoy a sip of tea or a coffee with the idea.
 You can click some snaps and take them as a memory for life.
 Many activities are available around Namche Bazaar to keep yourself active.

-It would help to remain hydrated to avoid headaches, dizziness, and altitude sickness.
-You can also consume fluids such as herbal tea, soup, and other drinks to maintain the water level in your body.
-But, it is better if you can avoid alcohol during the acclimatization.
+Remaining hydrated can help avoid headaches, dizziness, and altitude sickness.
+You can also consume fluids such as herbal tea, soup, and other drinks to maintain your body’s water level.
+However, it is better to avoid alcohol during acclimatization.

 Hence, you will spend the night in Namche Bazaar.